SpatialDreamer: Self-supervised Stereo Video Synthesis from Monocular Input: Experiments

 \subsubsection{Data improvement by DVG}

-We show the generated stereo occlusion mask with inter-frame motion refinement in Fig~\ref{fig_dvg}.
+We show the generated stereo occlusion mask with inter-frame motion refinement in Figure~\ref{fig_dvg}.
 It can be observed that the occlusions appear more complete spatially and exhibit smoother in their temporal distribution.
 By employing DVG, we can acquire sufficient data to support the generation of spatio-temporally consistent videos.
+More analyses are available in the supplementary materials.